Q1. What is a good source of energy?

 Bio-mass is derived from dead plants and animal wastes.
 Chemical changes occur in these dead plants and animal wastes in the presence of water and sunlight.
 Hence, bio-mass is indirectly related to sunlight.

-Ques 4: Compare and contrast fossil fuels and the Sun as direct sources of energy
+Q4.
+Compare and contrast fossil fuels and the Sun as direct sources of energy

-Fossil fuels are energy sources, such as coal and petroleum, obtained from underneath the Earth’s crust.
+Ans: Fossil fuels are energy sources, such as coal and petroleum, obtained from underneath the Earth’s crust.
 They are directly available to human beings for use.
 Hence, fossil fuels are the direct source of energy.
 These are limited in amount.
-These are non-renewable sources of energy because these cannot be replenished in nature.
+These are non-renewable sources of energy because they cannot be replenished in nature.
 Fossil fuels take millions of years for their formation.
 If the present fossil fuel of the Earth gets exhausted, its formation will take several years.
 Fossil fuels are also very costly.

 On the other hand, solar energy is a renewable and direct source of energy.
 The Sun has been shining for several years and will do so for the next five billion years.
 Solar energy is available free of cost to all in unlimited amount.
 It replenishes in the Sun itself.

-Ques 5: Compare and contrast bio-mass and hydroelectricity as sources of energy.
+Q5.
+Compare and contrast bio-mass and hydroelectricity as sources of energy.

-Bio-mass and hydro-electricity both are renewable sources of energy.
+Ans: Bio-mass and hydro-electricity both are renewable sources of energy.
 Bio-mass is derived from dead plants and animal wastes.
 Hence, it is naturally replenished.
 It is the result of natural processes.
 Wood, gobar gas, etc. are some of the examples of bio-mass.

-Hydro-electricity, on the other hand, is obtained from the potential energy stored in water at a height.
+Hydroelectricity, on the other hand, is obtained from the potential energy stored in water at a height.
 Energy from it can be produced again and again.
 It is harnessed from water and obtained from mechanical processes.

 (a) the wind?